materialsproject/reaction-network/README.md

 The package will then be installed under the name `rxn_network`.

+> **Note**
-*As of version 7.0, the `reaction-network` package no longer uses `graph-tool`.
+> As of version 7.0 and beyond, the `reaction-network` package no longer uses `graph-tool`.
 All network functionality is now implemented using `rustworkx`.
-This means it is no longer required to complete any extra installations.*
+This means it is no longer required to complete any extra installations.

 # Tutorial notebooks